ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

   so if you compile `file2.tex` without setting `pdflatex`'s `-output-dir` option to `file2.tex`'s parent directory, the output files from compiling `file2.tex` will end up in `file1.tex`'s parent directory.
   Setting `-output-dir` to `file2.tex`'s parent directory solves this problem.

-- `synctex=1` generates SyncTeX data for the compiled file, which enables inverse search between a PDF reader and the `tex` source file; more on this in the article on [integrating a PDF reader and Vim]({% link tutorials/vim-latex/pdf-reader.md %}).
+- `synctex=1` generates SyncTeX data for the compiled file, which enables inverse search between a PDF reader and the `tex` source file; more on this in the article [6.
+Setting Up a PDF Reader for Writing LaTeX with Vim]({% link tutorials/vim-latex/pdf-reader.md %}).

   Using `synctex=1` saves the `synctex` data in a `gz` archive with the extension `.synctex.gz`.
   Possible values of the `synctex` argument other than `1` are documented under `man synctex`